 If it is wine you are interested in wine then Bordeaux’s new star attraction, the Cité du Vin will appeal.
 With interactive exhibitions taking you through the history and process of wine production plus a glass of wine and incredible views on the panoramic terrace, what is not to enjoy?

 The quality of life is one of the main reasons people move to Bordeaux, as well as the fantastic weather and delicious local wine the city is in an excellent location.
 You can spend your weekends exploring the city, relaxing by the river or in a café or you can get out and explore the area – you are close to both the coast and the mountains.

-Bordeaux has a fairly dynamic economy with the tourism industry booming in recent years and this is set to improve further with the opening of a new high-speed rail link between Paris and Bordeaux in July 2017.
-This will reduce the travel time from Bordeaux to Paris to just over 2 hours, hopefully boosting the city’s economy and bringing in more visitors.
+Bordeaux has a fairly dynamic economy with the tourism industry booming in recent years and this is expected to improve further with now a new high-speed rail link between Paris and Bordeaux is open.
+This will reduced the travel time from Bordeaux to Paris to just over 2 hours, hopefully boosting the city’s economy and bringing in more visitors.

 5. Toulouse, Haute-Garonne, Occitanie

-Toulouse, capital of the Occitanie region in southern France, is next on the list and again the weather and quality of life is a big part of why Toulouse is one of the best cities to live and work in.
+Toulouse is capital of the Occitanie region in southern France.
+Again the weather and quality of life is a big part of why Toulouse is one of the best cities to live and work in.

 Known as ‘la ville rose’, Toulouse is famous for its terracotta-coloured architecture and Renaissance hotel particuliers.
 The main square is the Place du Capitole, dominated by the grand pink Capitole building which houses the city hall, opera house and theatre.